DianaNerualNetwork/SegResearchToolkit/README.md

 ## 📢 New Features/Updates

-  - ✅[2023-03-29] : fire: SegAll v0.1 is released!
+  - ✅[2023-03-29] : fire: SegResearchToolkit v0.1 is released!
   - ✅[2023-04-03] : fixed some transforms bug,and add U2Net, data prepare for optic_disc(MICCAI2021)。
  - ✅[2023-04-05] : Open New branch:Medical3D Segmentation,and get scripts to prepare lung_coronavirus dataset to download from the Internet.

 ## ✨  Introduction

-SegAll is an end-to-end high-efficent research development toolkit for image segmentation based on Pytorch, which  helps both developers and researchers in the whole process of designing segmentation models, training models, optimizing performance and inference speed, and deploying models.
+SegResearchToolkit is an end-to-end high-efficent research development toolkit for image segmentation based on Pytorch, which  helps both developers and researchers in the whole process of designing segmentation models, training models, optimizing performance and inference speed, and deploying models.
 A lot of well-trained models and various real-world applications in both industry and academia help users conveniently build hands-on experiences in image segmentation.

 **Note: This Toolkit many codes based on or inspired by [PaddleSeg](https://github.com/PaddlePaddle/PaddleSeg) Toolkit.Thanks to their wonderful and elegant work!**